rockyjvec/SpaceJS/README.md

 * Since the interpreted code executes in a sandbox, it should be much safer.
 * Events can "interrupt" the execution of a script.
 No more needing to write state machines to avoid complexity errors.

+# Wish List

+* I'm hoping to make it so other mods can add functionality to the API.

 # Credits

 This mod uses a heavily modified version of esprima-dotnet and jint by Sebastien Ros: